manasa-arun/python/content/en/Tips/check-if-something-is-not-in-a-list-in-python.md

 ```
 here 22 is serching in my list, 22is not there in my list so the putput is `True`

-The 'not in' operator can be used to quickly determine whether a searched element is in a list or not in python.
+The 'not in' operator can be used to quickly determine whether a searched element is in a list or not in Python.

 ## using len():